Tokunbo-nasir/CS50P-final-project/DESIGN.md

 * Which entities will you choose to represent in your database?
 1) Body specifications of the car : visible parts of the car number of doors, type of gearbox (manual or automatic) e.t.c (see bodyspec table)

+2) General specifications of the car : This includes general information such as body type, price, milage , year and brand/make.

+3) Engine specifications of the car: This is the information that outlines the performance / non-visible aspects of the car such as engine size, horsepower, & fuel type.

 * What attributes will those entities have?
 1) bodytype: e.g saloon, coupe, SUV , hatchback, estate etc
 2) doors: (number of doors the car has , including the boot door)